Samira Kitman: Asylum claim

 Kitman’s high profile brought her to the attention of militants, and she applied for asylum to the United Kingdom and was located by the Home Office in Lancaster.
 Her application was refused, an appeal lodged then on 18 March 2017, before the appeal the Home Office reversed its decision: “They advised that after reviewing their decision they hadn’t realised the extent of Samira’s profile in Afghanistan and internationally and that due to her profile she would be at risk.”

+Currently Samira is working as an artist in London.
+As well as painting and selling her own works, she is launching the Samirakitmanartsgallery (website to come) to sell other Afghan artists' works and represent Afghan arts.
+She also sells hand-painted trays and boxes, as well as a range of greeting cards and cushions printed with her own and other artists' work.